vikram-gupta-source/twobitstaging/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==
+= 4.4.0 =
+- Added robustness to login lockdown feature by replacing the strtotime function with DateTime/DateInterval.
+This should prevent 32-bit systems from being constrained to the max date of 19 Jan 2038.
+- Fixed bugs related to captcha features.
+- Fixed and improved "Logged In Users" functionality for multisite.
+- Always set valid dates, to avoid errors when strict mode is enabled on mysql.
+Thanks to Davide.

 = 4.3.9.4 =
 - Removed whois feature because it adds relatively little value and the third-party library used is not being maintained regularly.
 - Fixed "headers already sent" error when bulk action performed using aiowps list table.